 - Sieve the cocoa with the flour and baking powder.
 Fold gently into the butter and egg mixture.
 Finally, add the milk and boiling water, stir well.

 - Grease 2 x 7"/18cm cake tins.
 Divide the mixture between the two tins, and gently spread to create a smooth surface.

-- Bake in the preheated oven for 20 - 25 minutes until risen.
-To check the cake is cooked insert a metal skewer into the centre, it should come out clean with crumbs on it, not cake mixture.
+- Bake in the preheated oven for 20 to 25 minutes until risen.
+To check the cake is cooked insert a metal skewer into the center, it should come out clean with crumbs on it, not cake mixture.

 - Remove the cakes from the tins and leave to cool on a wire rack.
 Once cooled decorate as desired.